SeriousGuy888/csc207-team-project/TeamContract-draft.md

 ## Participation

- - Members will not disappear (eg. go on a trip, locked in for reviewing for a week) without priorly noticing other members
+ - Members will not disappear (e.g. go on a trip, become excessively locked in to review for an exam for a week) without first notifying other members.
  - Members will attend all scheduled classes, labs, and team meetings unless illness or emergencies occur.
 (Let others know if member cannot make it prior)
  - Members will actively participate in discussions, contribute ideas and find solutions to existing problems rather than passively waiting for others to assign tasks to them.